 SEO and the writer don’t get along.
 Words on the Internet are in a battle with technology.
-At least I am.
-I’m loosing.
+At least I am in a battle.
+I am loosing.

 In 2008, a very long time ago in Internet time, I read two food bloggers – Smitten Kitchen and Lobster Squad.
 They were natural digital writers.
 Their words skipped along.
 I learned about style, phrasing, sentence structure, and voice for the web.
 If this is the new word, I thought, we are in for great wonderfulness.

 Things went seriously bad for digital writers, many whom are bloggers.
-The wave of wonder got lost when SEO (search engine optimization) got to be in charge.
+The wave of wonder got lost when algorithms or SEO (search engine optimization) got to be in charge.
 Keywords (words you wouldn’t necessarily choose but must write into your story), are a big part of SEO.
 They lead the way.
 That means technology leads the content.
 That’s the wrong way around.
 It can make for clumsy writing.
 Worse, everything reads the same.

-At a business lunch a few years back one writer said to me in a breathless, excited voice – it’s all about SEO, right?
-I nodded but wished it wasn’t.
+At a business lunch a few years back one writer said to me in a breathless voice, “Isn’t it great, it’s all about SEO.”
+I nodded but I wished it wasn’t.

-I can get quite cranky about this and feel pushed around by math.
+I can get quite cranky about keywords.
+I feel pushed around by math.
 I tell myself to be patient.
-The keyword part of SEO that interferes with writing is becoming more sophisticated.
-When it’s completely invisible, the ugly keyword will become an obsolete word.
-I hope.
-I’ll write without thought of them.
-But right now, technology is in my way.
+The whole process is becoming more sophisticated.
+When the ugly keyword is completely obsolete and technology is invisible, my way will be the way.

 Storytelling is today’s digital marketing commerce.
 That makes sense, stories persuade.
 But the story has to get read, which means it has to be good.
-People don’t read dreck and they see through disingenuous words.
-If we’re bending, folding, twisting, and mutilating to fit an algorithm that means the words, the very thing we want people to read, are secondary.
-That’s all wrong.
+Marketers are right, people don’t read dreck and they see through disingenuous words.
+But when we’re bending, folding, and mutilating to fit an algorithm that means the words, the very thing we want people to read, are secondary.
+Definitely the wrong way around.

-So hurray for business and for their needs.
-Bring on the stories.
-Seamless engagement is around the corner.
 The writer and the reader will be reunited.
-That’s one of the things I loved about those two food bloggers.
-They were writing for me, employing that age old intimacy between reader and writer.
+That’s one of the things I loved about those two food bloggers I read in 2008.
+They were employing that age-old intimacy between reader and writer.
 That should happen wherever words are read.